Alschn/MessagesAPI/README.md

 Allows GET, PUT, PATCH, DELETE and safe methods HEAD, OPTIONS.

 ### How to use this API:
 Here are some examples how you can interact with API using different tools (curl, Javascript, Python).
 I personally recommend using Postman.

-Register yourself if you do not own account.
+Register yourself if you do not own an account.
 ```shell script
 curl -d "username=YourUserName&password=YourPassword" -X POST https://messages-api-daftcode.herokuapp.com/api/auth/register/
 ```